15 Best grant Writing Tips

 • Within your means: Ensure that your project is realistic.
 Grants are awarded for a specific monetary amount and over a specified period of time.
 Make sure that you can accomplish all that you wish within that time frame and with the funds you are granted.
 Spend significant time on the budget and budget justification – an inflated budget is a sure fire way to get your proposal rejected.
 Make sure you ask for what you need and justify it strongly.
 A simple “$10,000 for research expenses” will not cut it.

 • Get Help: You have colleagues, so use them!
 Have someone else review your application ahead of submission.
 Do not exclusively rely on self-editing.
 Have a peer or peer(s) review your work and provide feedback.
 Do not shirk away from (Invite!) constructive criticism.
-The research coordinator is always available to read and comment on proposals – make sure you send her a draft early in the process so she has time to read through it carefully and offer comments and suggestions.
+The research officer is always available to read and comment on proposals – make sure you send her a draft early in the process so she has time to read through it carefully and offer comments and suggestions.

 • Edit: Edit, Edit, Edit.
 Walk away, and then edit some more.
 Ensuring that everything in your application is pertinent, written well, and exemplifies exactly your intentions for your proposed project can only be accomplished through many editing sessions.
 Remember to get help!
 Ask peers to review your work!